camptocamp/c2cgeoportal/doc/integrator/backend.rst

 This section describes the specificities required by some specific backend.

-By default C2cgeoportal is configured to use Mapserver, but it is possible to use other backends.
+By default C2cgeoportal is configured to use MapServer, but it is possible to use other backends.

 .. toctree::